Agewerc/Agewerc.github.io/_posts/2020-07-26-My-Data-Science-Journey.md

 ## Doing a Master of Data Science
 I couldn’t be happier with my decision.
-I am learning so much that I would never learn in 10 years studying by myself.
+I am learning so much!
+I would never learn in 10 years the same just studying by myself.
 I am currently in my last semester, and I am feeling 100% prepared to be a Data Scientist.
 Monash is a fantastic university, and the course is very well structured.
 When I finish the program, I will be back to write a whole article about it.